Ensenada harbor scene with fishing boats moored at dock and Baja California mountains in background

 Valle de Guadalupe would astonish me when I first learned Ensenada's wine story.
 This is the oldest wine region in the Americas — Dominican missionaries planted the first vines at San Ignacio Mission in 1703, decades before California's wine country existed.
 Bodega Santo Tomás, founded by those same Dominicans in 1888, still operates today as Mexico's oldest winery.
 Then came the Russian immigrants in the early 1900s, fleeing revolution and bringing their own grape-growing traditions to this Mediterranean-like climate.
 They recognized what the Spanish friars had discovered: this high desert valley was perfectly suited for viticulture.

-Today, over 150 wineries dot this landscape about 30 minutes from port, producing world-class wines that critics are finally noticing.
+Today, over 150 wineries dot this landscape about 30 minutes from port, producing excellent wines that critics are finally noticing.
 The Nebbiolo and Tempranillo varietals thrive here, producing wines that would surprise anyone who thinks Mexican wine can't compete internationally.
 I would find excellent food at winery restaurants like Deckman's or Finca Altozano (reservations essential for these popular spots).
 Ship excursions to wine country are worthwhile — the roads can be rough, designated drivers are essential, and knowledgeable guides help navigate the options.
 However, the independent traveler can also arrange a taxi or private driver for about $60-80 for the half-day.

 La Bufadora would draw me south to witness North America's largest marine geyser.
 Located 30 minutes from town at the end of the Punta Banda peninsula, this dramatic blowhole shoots seawater up to 100 feet through a rock cavity during big swells.
 The locals tell a more poignant story: long ago, a baby whale swam into the sea cave and became trapped.
 Unable to escape, it turned to stone, and now breathes eternally through the rocks — each thunderous spout the whale's sorrowful call to the ocean it can never rejoin.
 Legend aside, the geological reality is equally dramatic when conditions align — big swells, high tide, the right angle of waves.
 I would stand on the viewing platform and feel the spray drench the entire crowd.